 - An Polynesian Island Night Show - Similar to a Luau but with local specialities.
 We caught the show our last night at Tamanu Beach Resort, they host a show and dinner every Thursday night - complete with traditional outfits, fire dancing, and a massive buffet (including our favorite BBQ whole pig!)

-- Wearing a head 'ei - The traditional flower crowns are stunning, and available women all across the island make them.
+- Wearing a head 'ei - The traditional flower crowns are stunning, and available all across the island, as many local women make them.
 Ask your hotel and they can get you one easily.
 I never took mine off our entire time here!

 - Going for an island drive - Cruise around the island to check out the jungle, the tiny villages, and some unexpected turns.